pinterweb/dotnet-solution-template/README.md

 1. `cd CSharp\src`
 2. `dotnet test`

-## Running the Webapi
+## Running the webapi

-The Webapi project can be run without creating a new application
+The webapi project can be run without creating a new application

 1. `cd CSharp\src\BusinessApp.WebApi`
 2. `dotnet watch run`\
    _read the "Getting Starting" in each project's README to determine the data_ _and services you need_

-## New App
+## Creating a new app

 To create a new solution with all the defaults run: